Miami United FC

 Miami United Football Club is an association football team based in Miami, Florida, United States.
 Founded in late 2012, the team made its debut in the Sunshine Conference of the National Premier Soccer League (NPSL) in 2013.
-The team plays its home games at North Miami Athletic Stadium, located in North Miami Beach, Florida.
+The team currently competes in the United Premier Soccer League and plays their home games at Ted Hendrick Stadium, located in Hialeah, Florida.

 History

 2013

 Miami United played and won their first ever game in club history vs Cape Coral Hurricanes, 3–0, May 4, 2013.
 Miami finished the season in 3rd place in the NPSL Sunshine Conference.

 2013 brought with it the creation of the youth and women's teams, along with new head coach Ferdinando De Matthaeis.
 Miami United FC also struck up a partnership with nearby Miami Dade College in a joint effort to develop youth soccer in Miami.

 2014

 In 2014 Miami United's official jersey and equipment supplier changed.
 No longer was the team's jersey and equipment supplied by Admiral, but instead by the Italian sports apparel company Garman.
 Italian watch and jewelry maker Gaga Milano also became the team's jersey sponsor.
 Miami remained heavily engaged in the community forging successful 2nd, youth and women's teams.
 Miami's 1st team also improved on the field by creating a club that had a mixture of veteran players and younger local players.
 The club finished the regular season undefeated on top of Sunshine Conference.
 Miami defeated both Storm FC and Tampa Marauders to claim the 2014 Sunshine Conference title.
 Miami then went on to face Chattanooga FC in the NPSL Southern Regional Finals, but was defeated.
 Despite losing to Chattanooga, because Miami won the Sunshine Conference the club still qualified for a slot in the Lamar Hunt U.S. Open Cup the following year.

 After the NPSL post season, Miami United competed in an international friendly with Italian clubs Calcio Catania, Brescia Calcio and Novara Calcio.
 Miami won two of the three games.